Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Experiments

-We can also observe that for both algorithms, when the value of $\alpha$ is set to be a small number, for example $\alpha =0.0001$, the profits obtained from Chernoff bound are mostly significantly better than that from Chebyshev inequality.
-Furthermore, when the value of $\alpha$ is 0.001 or 0.01, the solutions obtained from Chebyshev inequality are significantly better than the ones obtained by Chernoff bound.
-The experimental result match to the theoretical implications of Theorem~\ref{theo:compare} and the discussion of this theorem.
+Next, we investigate the difference between the estimated methods.
+It can be observed from Table \ref{tab:500deltaUniform}, for all approaches, that when the value of $\alpha$ is small (i.e.,$\alpha=0.001$ or $0.01$), the profits obtained using the Chernoff bound are significantly better than those obtained using Chebyshev's inequality.
+In contrast, if $\alpha=0.1$, the results obtained using Chebyshev's inequality are significantly better than those obtained using the Chernoff bound.
+The experimental results match the theoretical implications of Theorem \ref{theo:compare} and our related discussion.

-We also consider the random interval $[(1-\beta)a_i, (1+\beta)a_i]$.
-Distinguished Here, the uncertainty value is expressed as a percentage of the expected value.
-The solutions are listed in Table \ref{table:second} and we show in bold the best solutions between (1+1) EA and GSEMO for all instances in every row of the table.
-Because, in this experiment, the distance between the minimum and maximum value of the random interval of each item weight is different, the upper bound of the chance constraint cannot be calculated by using Chernoff bound and we only use Chebyshev's inequality.

-In Table \ref{table:second} column \textit{Optimal} shows the optimal solution obtained with dynamic programming and column \textit{mean} denotes the mean value for 30 runs, column \textit{stat} gives the statistic test results.
-When the uncertainty added to the weight, measured by $\beta$, increases, or the upper bound on the chance-constrained in form of $\alpha$ decreases, both algorithms obtain inferior solutions.
-We comparing the solutions between two estimate methods.
-We can see that the performance of GSEMO always significantly better than (1+1) EA.